ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/testing_greentea.md

 When building an Mbed application, the presence of an `mbed_app.json` file allows you to set or override different configuration settings from libraries and targets.
 However, because the tests share a common build, this can cause issues when tests have different configurations that affect the OS.

 The build system looks for an `mbed_app.json` file in your shared project files (any directory not inside of a `TESTS` folder).
 If the system finds it, then this configuration file is used for both the non-test code and each test case inside your project's source tree.
-If there is more than one `mbed_app.json` file in the source tree, then the configuration system will error.
+If there is more than one `mbed_app.json` file in the source tree, then the configuration system will throw an error.

 If you need to test with multiple configurations, then you can use the `--app-config` option.
 This overrides the search for an `mbed_app.json` file and uses the configuration file that you specify for the build.